echo1826/Employee-Tracker/README.md

 This is a mafia employee tracker that stores data in a mysql database and involves the use of inquirer to get data from the user to add more data to the database.
 It is a CLI application so there is no deployed site or local url.
 This application is a node application with an express server implemented to query a SQL database using mysql2 package.

 # Installation
+Please make sure you have node.js installed! <br>

 mysql2 installation: <br>
 ```shell